camille-004/dunnlen/README.md

 ## Future Additions
 1. Multi-layer perceptron regressor
 2. ...Other endemic species form the zoo of neural networks.
+3. A "NN_Architecture" object in which to conveniently store activation sequences and layer dimensions.
+Object will be fed into and parsed by a NeuralNetwork object.

 ### Performance Additions
 1. Batch sizes